cisco-en-programmability/dnacentersdk/docs/api/quickstart.rst

     * ``DNA_CENTER_VERIFY`` - Controls whether to verify the server's TLS certificate or not.
 Defaults to True.

-    * ``CATALYST_CENTER_USER_AGENT`` - The User-Agent identifies the client using the SDK, providing useful data such as the SDK version and operating system.
+    * ``DNA_CENTER_USER_AGENT`` - The User-Agent identifies the client using the SDK, providing useful data such as the SDK version and operating system.
 This information helps with debugging and monitoring requests.

 __ https://12factor.net/config